-• Processes will be in place to periodically monitor and verify compliance of subcontractors used in the transport activity.
-Scheduler • We will ensure scheduled vehicles have the capability, capacity and equipment (including applicable route and mass permits) to meet mass, dimension and loading requirements on the routes to be travelled. • All our journey planning will take into consideration mass and dimension requirements to ensure the route is compliant, if applicable current permits are in place and the vehicle combination is fit for purpose. • We will have in place agreed procedures for dealing with breaches in mass, dimension, loading and load restraints. • We will ensure only vehicles fit for task will be used. • We will ensure that only competent and compliant subcontractors are engaged to undertake the transport task if required. • Processes will be in place to periodically monitor and verify compliance of 3 rd parties used in the transport activity.
-Consign • Consignor Consignee • Our transport contracts and storage site grain receival procedures will not include processes, instructions, rate structures or any goals or incentives that will reward or encourage parties or the vehicle operator to directly, or indirectly overload a vehicle. • Drivers and loading agents will be provided with accurate load weights and destination information prior to, or at the point of loading (e.g., load plans, consignment notes, container weight declarations, etc.).
-We will support approved state Harvest Mass Management Schemes and work to achieve scheme objectives; • If applicable, we will ensure equipment used in the loading process, including loading equipment, loading platforms, weighbridges, is fit for purpose, regularly inspected and maintained. • We will have a regular review and monitoring process to assess our compliance and our supplier's compliance with mass, dimension and loading requirements. • Consignors prior to engaging any 3 rd parties such as loading agents and transport operators, will verify they have the capability and management systems to comply with mass, dimension and loading management systems. • As applicable, we will have a process to develop and provide industry specific guidance on load positioning and restraint. • We will have in place agreed procedures for dealing with breaches in mass. • Processes will be in place to periodically monitor and verify compliance of 3 rd parties used in the transport activity.
-Packer • Drivers and loading agents will be provided with accurate container weights and dimensions and destination information prior to, or at the point of loading (e.g., load plans, consignment notes, container weight declarations, etc.) to assist with loading to the legal gross weight and load distribution.
+r • We will ensure only vehicles fit for task will be used. • We will ensure that only competent and compliant subcontractors are engaged to undertake the transport task if required.
+Processes will be in place to periodically monitor and verify compliance of 3rd parties used in the transport activity.
+Consignor Consignee Our transport contracts and storage site grain receival procedures will not include processes, instructions, rate structures or any goals or incentives that will reward or encourage parties or the vehicle operator to directly, or indirectly overload a vehicle.
+Drivers and loading agents will be provided with accurate load weights and destination information prior to, or at the point of loading (e.g., load plans, consignment notes, container weight declarations, etc.).
+We will support approved state Harvest Mass Management Schemes and work to achieve scheme objectives; If applicable, we will ensure equipment used in the loading process, including loading equipment, loading platforms, weighbridges, is fit for purpose, regularly inspected and maintained.
+We will have a regular review and monitoring process to assess our compliance and our supplier's compliance with mass, dimension and loading requirements.
+Consignors prior to engaging any 3rd parties such as loading agents and transport operators, will verify they have the capability and management systems to comply with mass, dimension and loading management systems.
+As applicable, we will have a process to develop and provide industry specific guidance on load positioning and restraint.
+We will have in place agreed procedures for dealing with breaches in mass.
+Processes will be in place to periodically monitor and verify compliance of 3rd parties used in the transport activity.